PHI-Case-Studies/Case-Study-Development-Guide/04 References.md

 Sibbald, S., Speechley, M., & Thind, A. (2016).
 A new approach to inter-disciplinary public health education.
 The European Journal of Public Health, 26(suppl 1), ckw164-075.

+Sibbald, S. L., Speechley, M., & Thind, A. (2016).
+Adapting to the Needs of the Public Health Workforce: An Integrated Case-Based Training Program.
+Frontiers in Public Health, 4.

 Naumes, W., & Naumes, M. J. (2014).
 The art and craft of case writing.
 Routledge.

 Tolentino, H., Sangareddy, S. R. P., Pepper, C., & Magnuson, J. A. (2014).
 Case-Based Learning in Public Health Informatics.
 In Public Health Informatics and Information Systems (pp. 489-510).
 Springer London.